Social

 - Grievance Mechanism for the General Public and Other Stakeholders

-- On the Mitsui & Co. website, we have established the following framework for receiving complaints and inquiries regarding sustainability from all stakeholders, including those across our supply chain.
-When inquiries are received, we protect the privacy of the inquirers and ensure appropriate confidentiality.
+Furthermore, our website provides a framework for receiving and responding to sustainability-related complaints and inquiries from all stakeholders, including those across our supply chains.
+In handling such matters, we protect the privacy of the individuals involved and ensure appropriate confidentiality.

 Collaborating with Stakeholders